owlbeatsmusic/grafik/README.md

 # Grafik
+This projects not finished, it's not reccomended to it.

 Small graphcis library using linux framebuffer.
 Also includes custom logging tool, .ini read/write tool and a input tool.
 Made for learing.
 (The grafik_input, grafik_log & grafik_config *should* both work separately in other projetcs.)

 This project uses no external libraries.